WBVR (AM)

-WBVR (1340 AM) is a country music formatted radio station licensed to Bowling Green, Kentucky, United States.
-The station is owned by Seven Mountains Media.
+WBVR (1340 kHz) is a country music formatted radio station licensed to Bowling Green, Kentucky, United States and is owned by Seven Mountains Media.
 The station's studios are on Scottsville Road in southern Bowling Green, and its transmitter is located off Church Avenue in the northern part of the city.
-WBVR simulcasts the programming of WBVR-FM (106.3) in Horse Cave.
+WBVR simulcasts the programming of Horse Cave–licensed WBVR-FM (106.3 FM).

 To complement its AM signal, WBVR operates an FM translator station on 94.5 FM under the callsign W233CZ.
 That station's transmitter is shared with the AM signal.

 The station went on the air in 1959 as WBGN.
 It broadcast rock, country, top 40, oldies, and sports formats at various points in its history.
 In 2025, after being acquired by Seven Mountains Media, it became WBVR and began simulcasting WBVR-FM.

 History

+Early days as WBGN

-The station's construction permit, which was initially filed in July 1958, was granted by the Federal Communications Commission (FCC) on May 18, 1959, and WBGN first signed on the air on November 24 of that same year.
+The station's construction permit, which was initially filed in July 1958, was granted by the Federal Communications Commission (FCC) on May 18, 1959, and WBGN first signed on the air on November 24 of that same year as the third radio station in Bowling Green.
 The FCC granted the official license on May 31, 1960.
 It was originally owned by J. Paul Brown and Robert L. Proctor, doing business as Bowling Green Broadcasting Company.
 The station broadcast originally broadcast a rock format, then it began broadcasting a country format, but switched to a Top 40/CHR format.
 From 1964 until 1982, WBGN was the original flagship station of Western Kentucky Hilltoppers football and basketball games of the Hilltopper Sports Radio Network, with Wes Strader and Bud Tyler (originally from WLBJ) making the play-by-play commentary on those broadcasts.
 This included the basketball team's appearance in the 1971 NCAA Final Four.

+Ownership and format changes

 WBGN's format changed from Top 40/CHR to oldies in 1985.
 In April 1988, WBGN was purchased by Hilltopper Broadcasting, another locally based radio broadcasting firm, which at the time owned Smiths Grove-licensed WBLG-FM (now WUHU), and switched back to a country music format.
 However, the station switched back to oldies in 1990, this time broadcasting the music from a satellite service called "The Oldies Channel".
 This format lasted until Forever Communications purchased the station, and converted it into a sports radio station by affiliating WBGN with ESPN Radio.

+As a Fox Sports Radio affiliate

 The station affiliated with Fox Sports Radio after WWKU and WCDS became the ESPN Radio affiliates.

 In December 2016, WBGN launched low-powered FM repeater W300DA, broadcasting at 107.9 MHz, to bring WBGN's programming to the FM dial.
 In February 2017, WBGN's Fox Sports Radio affiliation ended when both it and W300DA became a simulcast of Glasgow-based WLYE-FM, a classic country music station in the area.

+Return to oldies

 In December 2019, WBGN's simulcasting with WLYE was replaced with Christmas music.
 On December 30, 2019, the station flipped to oldies as "AM 1340 & 107.9 FM WBGN".